-The digitization of education is widespread.
-As Pettersson (2020) pointed out, the continuous transformation of technologies has made it easier for educators to find new ways to teach and engage students.
-However, the process itself can be complex and digital transformation can also work against teachers.
+Digital transformation in education is extensive.
+As Pettersson (2020) referred to, the constant transformation of technologies has made it simpler for academics to find new ways to teach and appeal to students.
+But the process itself can be complicated and digital transformation can also negatively affect teachers.

-Even before they step inside a classroom, children are already familiar with the devices that they may use inside to assist in their learning.
+Even prior to stepping inside a classroom, children already know the devices that they may use inside to guide in their learning.
 At home, they learn to use smartphones, tablets, and even computers at an early age.
 Indeed, Generation Z and the emerging Generation Alpha (those born after 2010) do not know what it is like to live in a world without the internet and smart devices.

 Classrooms everywhere continue to digitize and in the case of some, to be Googlified.
 This article discusses how Google has assumed control of classrooms across the world, how it has affected learning, and what are the diverse reactions it has generated.